JacksonKuo/blog/_posts/2025-4-28-oidc-claims.markdown

 Microsoft
 > Never use claims like email, preferred_username or unique_name to store or determine whether the user in an access token should have access to data.
 These claims aren't unique and can be controllable by tenant administrators or sometimes users, which make them unsuitable for authorization decisions.

 It sounds like the `sub` claims is the ideal unique identifier for determining identity.
 There are some issues though with using the `sub` claim.
 Individual providers may guarantee that their `sub` identifier is unique, however they make no such claims that the `sub` identifier is unique between different providers.
-Provider A and Provider B many inadvertately use the same `sub` value.
+Provider A and Provider B many inadvertently use the same `sub` value.
 To account for this, applications should use a combination of `sub` + IdP to identify a user.

 Additionally, Trufflehog put out a blog post which went in-depth into the domain recycle scenario: [https://trufflesecurity.com/blog/millions-at-risk-due-to-google-s-oauth-flaw](https://trufflesecurity.com/blog/millions-at-risk-due-to-google-s-oauth-flaw).
 But interestingly they argue that the `sub` identifier does not solve this, because despite the Google documentation stating that `sub` never changes[^7]: